AbhayPancholi/Activity_Detection/Version 2/README.md

 ## How to Run

 1. **Activity Detection**:
-   - Ensure the YOLOv8 model is trained using the `Yolo_v8_on_custom_dataset.ipynb`.
+   - Train the YOLOv8 model using the `Yolo_v8_on_custom_dataset.ipynb`.
-   - Run the `exp.py` to execute the model on new inputs.
+   - Then download the trained model and run the `exp.py` to execute the model on new inputs.

 2. **Tracking and Counting**:
    - Open and run the `track_count_persons.ipynb` notebook to track and count detected persons in a given video.